 How to store a lot of toys

-The clear containers all have tight lids that are tricky for most toddlers to get into.
+Clear bins, storage spaces, and shelves are a great way to simplify toy storage solutions.
+The clear containers all have tight lids that are tricky for most toddlers to get into to help with small pieces.

 PRO TIP: If your child cannot reach a toy, they will not play with it.
 Keep toys at eye level and easy to get to.

 Days with Grey participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
-I also earn from qualifying purchases on Reward Style, which is listed below.
+I also earn from qualifying purchases on Reward Style.
 Read more about these links in my disclosure policy.

 RELATED: Get the full instructions on organizing puzzles with this Genius Hack for Puzzle Storage.